Is a HELOC a good idea?

 HELOC pros and cons

+Are HELOCs a good idea in your current financial situation?
 As with any type of financing, a HELOC has both benefits and drawbacks.
-It’s important to understand how a HELOC can help you and the potential risks, before obtaining this type of loan.
+It’s important to understand when a HELOC is a good idea for you and the potential risks before obtaining this type of loan.

 Borrow up to 85% of home value* | HELOC rates are higher than mortgage rates |